Group Therapy for Teens in Redondo Beach

 • Recreational activities that provide a refreshing break from structured therapy sessions

 You are the expert in your child’s behavior, and if you suspect there’s an issue, you need to take action now.
 Blume Behavioral Health will conduct a comprehensive assessment of your child to create a personalized treatment plan and keep you involved in the recovery process.
-You want the best for your teen and we can help.
+You want the best for your teen, and we can help.
 Contact us today.

 Accessibility Toolbar